python-attrs/attrs/docs/overview.rst

 Overview
 ========

-In order to fullfil it's ambitious goal of bringing back the joy to writing classes, it gives you a class decorator and a way to declaratively define the attributes on that class:
+In order to fullfil its ambitious goal of bringing back the joy to writing classes, it gives you a class decorator and a way to declaratively define the attributes on that class:

 .. include:: ../README.rst
    :start-after: -code-begin-